astramieri/azure-data-engineering-udemy/docs/module_3/dedicated_sql_pool.md

 Another table storage option is to **replicate** a small table across all the compute nodes.

+**NOTE.** When you don't specify any sort of distribution, the default is the Round-Robin distribution.

+Example:

 ```
 CREATE TABLE [dbo].[FactInternetSales]
 (